AFN’s toxic politics hurts First Nations

 RCMP’s toxic culture of sexualized violence requires external review

-Canada cannot even begin the process of reconciliation until it addresses the ongoing genocide which includes the sexualized violence of Indigenous women and girls by the federal police.
+Canada cannot even begin the process of reconciliation until it addresses the ongoing genocide which includes sexualized violence towards Indigenous women and girls by the federal police.
 The question remains: will the federal government act urgently to ensure not another woman in Canada is violently raped or assaulted by the RCMP?
 That remains to be seen.

 Urgent action on genocide missing from federal party platforms